 “Steve has a big heart and cares deeply about social issues facing our city and state,” Dorsey said.
 “He leans in, gets involved and drives change for the right reasons.
 [He’s] never looking for personal credit.”

 Simon’s interest in those social issues led to his involvement in the Center for Justice and Post-Exoneration Assistance at Purdue University Northwest in Hammond.
 The program creates opportunities for people who have been wrongly convicted of crimes as they reenter society and helps them access the same resources offered to people released from prison when they complete their sentences.

-Nicky Ali Jackson is executive director for the center and an associate professor of criminal justice at Purdue Northwest.
+Nicky Ali Jackson is executive director for the center and a professor of criminal justice at Purdue Northwest.
 She told IBJ Simon contacted her in 2020 after he learned about her work helping exoneree Willie T. Donald get on his feet after his release from 23 years in prison for a murder he did not commit.

 “He said, ‘I want to be part of this work,’” Jackson said.
 “And that’s how it all started.”

 Simon said he was “immediately captivated” by Jackson’s advocacy for those who have been wrongly convicted as well as her interest in reforming the exoneration system to make it more equitable.